letientai299/freecodecamp/pyda/demographic/readme.md

 Dua, D. and Graff, C. (2019).
 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Irvine, CA: University of California, School of Information and Computer Science.

-## Note

-OK, this is a hard one, because I haven't really learn pandas.
-Need to google a lot.

-Total time: 2h

 ## Solution